Software-Research-Lab/Paragrid-Generator/markups/paragrid-anima-tree-presets.md

 🔗 [Structure related references](#Structure-related-references)

-The great deity of the wisdom and well-being.
+The great deity of wisdom and well-being.
 The radiant baby Sri [Ganesha](https://en.wikipedia.org/wiki/Ganesha), the magnificent Ganapati.
 <!--- juggling [I Ching](https://en.wikipedia.org/wiki/I_Ching) hexagrams. --->

 Fishing into the infinite depths of mysterious formation, cast by the algorithmic wave ashore.